 As an example of what to expect when approaching an addiction treatment center, Evolve Indy is a great one to use.

-You want to receive help from a center or therapists that realize addiction is a unique experience for the person in question.
+You want to receive help from a center or therapists who realize addiction is a unique experience for the person in question.
 Therefore, the treatment given, whether it’s drug treatment or alcohol treatment, needs to be adapted accordingly.

 With Evolve Indy, there are a variety of therapies available, as well as different programs that include partial hospitalization, as well as both intensive outpatient and outpatient options.
 What you pick is something that would be discussed when you approach for help.

 Cognitive therapy and the bigger picture

 Cognitive therapy is something that will be considered part of your treatment.
 CBT sessions are set across a number of sessions, which can be several or more.
 After the initial assessment period, your therapist will then help to break down the problems into digestible sections.

 This type of therapy isn’t going to be the be-all and end-all of your addiction.
 In fact, it’s just one cog of the machine that will help drive you toward a drug-free or sober life.

 CBT might not be the appropriate therapy that works for the individual.
 It could be that it has no effect on one person and a significant impact on another.
 Finding the right therapy for one’s own addiction is tailored.